kdacosta0/tas-baseline-infrastructure/analysis.md

 **Recommendations:**

-1.  **For Production Deployment (Performance Profile):** For production environments, it is essential to apply the fully optimized profile.
+1.  **Configuration for Higher Performance:** To achieve higher throughput and lower latency, it is essential to apply an optimized profile.
 This includes both robust `resources` allocation and `affinity` rules for co-locating key components.

-The following `resources` block is recommended as a starting point:
+The following `resources` block reflects the configuration used to achieve the **~1.29K RPS** benchmark in our specific test environment.
+It is provided as a recommended starting point for performance tuning.
+Users should monitor their own application's resource consumption and adjust these values based on their specific cluster size and workload characteristics.

     ```yaml
     resources:
       trillian_database:
         requests: { cpu: "2000m", memory: "1Gi" }
-        limits:   { cpu: "4500m", memory: "4Gi" }
+        limits:   { cpu: "4500m", memory: "2Gi" }
       trillian_logserver:
         requests: { cpu: "2000m", memory: "128Mi" }
         limits:   { cpu: "4500m", memory: "512Mi" }